migupl/vanilla-js-web-component-leaflet-geojson/README.md

 ## Tiles

-Change easily the tile layer on the map using the *tileServer* property.
+Change easily the tile layer on the map using the *tile-server* property.

 Note that most tile servers require attribution, which you can set using the *tileCopyrigth* property.